 Jahorina Ultra Trail gathered nearly 400 competitors from 23 countries this year, and it confirmed its status of one of the most popular trail races among runners in this part of Europe.
+If you like trail running, this is one of the races in Europe you have to check out!

 Last weekend brought hundreds of runners to the Bosnian capital, who took part in one of the four races of Jahorina Ultra trail – Mini, Midi, Maxi and Ultra.
 Although I was planning to make an attempt atrunning the Midi Trail this year (35K), I learned that the route of Mini Trail has significantly changed both in length (from 10K to 14K) and direction, so I decided to leave Midi for the next year.